+86 1510-529-7925 [email protected]

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

 My keep rate for shots that were in focus with this lens was unacceptably low.
 I would say that only 1 in 10 photos were sharp.
-Compared to my Nikon cameras and lens, where I would say 9.5 shots were in focus, this was completely unacceptable.
-My keeper rate with the Fujifilm 18-55 f2.8-4 lens was much better than the 23mm f2 lens.
+Compared to my Nikon cameras and lenses, where I would say 9.5 out of 10 shots were in focus, this was completely unacceptable.
+My keeper rate with the Fujifilm 18-55mm f/2.8-4 lens was much better than with the 23mm f/2 lens.
 I would guess around 6 out of 10 shots were in focus with that lens.
 Still not as good as the Nikon’s but much better than the prime lens.

-I feel like I am nitpicking at this lens, and I am making this lens sound terrible, and it is not terrible, but when I compare it to the other Fujifilm XF lens that I own, then it starts to look a little bad.
-The Fujifilm XF10-24mm F4 lens is just as sharp wide open as the 23mm lens.
+I feel like I am nitpicking at this lens, and I am making it sound terrible.
+It is not terrible, but when I compare it to the other Fujifilm XF lenses that I own, it starts to look a little bad.
+The Fujifilm XF 10-24mm f/4 lens is just as sharp wide open as the 23mm lens.
 The pancake 27mm lens focuses just as fast in good light and is smaller and more compact.
-But the real killer for me and this lens is that I almost never use it since I bought the kit lens, the Fujifilm 18-55mm 2.8-4F lens.
-That lens is sharper, in my opinion, the focus speed is about the same in good light and it focuses much better in a bad light.
-The only thing that the 23mm F2 lens does better than the kit lens, is the amount of light it lets through to the sensor.
+But the real killer for me is that I almost never use it since I bought the kit lens, the Fujifilm 18-55mm f/2.8-4 lens.
+That lens is sharper, in my opinion, the focus speed is about the same in good light, and it focuses much better in bad light.
+The only thing that the 23mm f/2 lens does better than the kit lens is the amount of light it lets through to the sensor.
 It is a faster lens, and in some situations, that is useful.
-VR is not always a good option, especially when shooting moving objects in low light so that slightly bigger aperture does help.
+VR is not always a good option, especially when shooting moving objects in low light, so that slightly bigger aperture does help.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review